SudhinPillai26/Big_Johns_SQL_PowerBI_Project/README.md

 ORDER BY Total_Quantity_Sold DESC;

 ```
-6. Top 5 Best Seller Pizzas by Revenue, Total Quantity and Total Orders: For this we created a bar chart highlighting the top-5 best-selling pizzas based on the revenue, total quantity, total orders.
-This chart will help the business identify the most popular pizza options.
+6. Top 5 Best Seller Pizzas by Revenue, Total Quantity and Total Orders: We created a bar chart showing the top-5 best-selling pizzas by revenue, quantity, and orders, helping the business identify popular pizza options.

 By Revenue:
 ```sql